b10902118/genai-hw4/README.md

 sample output see `output.md`

 ## Setup
-`secret.py` should contain at least 3 API keys from different google accounts:
+`secret.py` should contain at least 3 API keys (5 recommended for batch) from different google accounts:
 ```python
 api_keys = [
     "key1",